tueimage/meta-segmentation-msc-2018/WeeklyMeetings.md

 # Weekly meetings

 Copy/paste and fill in the template below each week, BEFORE coming to the weekly meeting with your supervisor.
 Put the newest weekly meeting first.
+### Date: 11-12-2018

+#### What did you achieve?

+*	Read the given papers from last weeks meeting
+*	implemented Unet and started training all datasets on it
+* first outline of the meta learning method

+#### What did you struggle with?

+* whether I should do a 3D image segmentation or view the image as a collection of seperate 2d slices
+* was ill for 4 days this week so wasnt able to achieve all my goals

+#### What would you like to work on next week?

+* Obtaining Unet results on all datasets
+* further design of meta learning approach.

+#### Where do you need help from Veronika?

+* I chose to use a 2D unet instead of a 3D unet.
+Do you think this is a good decision?

 ### Date: 4-12-2018

 #### What did you achieve?